frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 That's it.
 Not complicated.
 While I have a custom implementation, you can do a version of it in QMK with the `COMBO_MUST_PRESS_IN_ORDER` or `COMBO_MUST_PRESS_IN_ORDER_PER_COMBO` flags ([docs](https://docs.qmk.fm/features/combo#advanced-configuration)).
 The QMK implementation has some limitations (\*), but it's certainly good enough to get a feel for the concept.

-Essentially, a comboroll changes something "bad" into something "good" (a roll).
+Essentially, a comboroll changes something "bad" into something "good."
 The "bad" thing could be an SFB, a redirect, a too-long sequence of alternations, or some other awkward key sequence.
+The "good" thing is typically an inward roll.

 Because the combo is "directional", you can use trigger keys that you might not want to use for a normal combo.
 For example, AO is very uncommon so makes a good comboroll trigger, but OA is a bit too common to be used.
 For this reason, you can also have a longer timeout.
 When you get it right, and assuming you roll keys when you type anyway, comborolls fit into the normal flow of typing but change the key patterns into something more comfortable.